forcewake/forcewake.github.io/_posts/2015-12-21-how-to-parse-html-in-dotnet.md

 ## [Fizzler](https://code.google.com/p/fizzler/)

 A .NET library to select items from a node tree based on a CSS selector.
 The default implementation is based on HTMLAgilityPack and selects from HTML documents.
-There over 140 unit tests - see below for more information.
-The tests are based on the jQuery selector engine tests.

 {% highlight csharp %}
 public class HtmlParser